Leveraging the green energy transition for local benefits with Welsh Government

 decorative

 Assessed the commercial and technical viability of 21 potential sites.
-We worked closely with National Resources Wales, which manages the land, to factor in planning risks and environmental impacts.
+We worked closely with Natural Resources Wales, which manages the land, to factor in planning risks and environmental impacts.

 decorative